Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 This is called a gap in treatment.

+And it can destroy your case.
+The Harsh Truth About Alaska Injury Law.
 That day, I learned something the hard way.

 Alaska law is not forgiving.
+If you fail to.

 Document the accident

-Seek immediate medical care
+Seek immediate medical care, Preserve evidence

 You risk losing your right to compensation.